One person in custody after body of missing Brownsville sailor found in Virginia

 "NCIS remains committed to uncovering the facts surrounding the tragic death of Seaman Resendiz to ensure accountability and justice," the news release said.
 "Out of respect for the investigative process, NCIS will not release further information at this time while the investigation continues."

-A family spokesperson provided a statement stating, "the family of Seaman Angelina Resendiz remains unwavering in their pursuit of justice, especially after the heartbreaking confirmation that these remains are hers, which only strengthens their resolve to hold those responsible accountable."

-Angelina was a culinary specialist with the U.S. Navy and has lived at the naval station in Norfolk for more than a year.
+Angelina was a culinary specialist with the U.S. Navy and has lived at the Norfolk Naval Station for more than a year.
 She was last seen on May 29.

+Watch the video below for a look at the Norfolk Naval Station:

+Angelina was found in a wooded area less than 10 miles from her barracks.

-Below is the full statement From Esmerelda Castle, mother of Seaman Angelina Resendiz:
+Below is the full statement From Esmeralda Castle, mother of Seaman Angelina Resendiz:

 "The family of Seaman Angelina Resendiz remains unwavering in their pursuit of justice, especially after the heartbreaking confirmation that these remains are hers, which only strengthens their resolve to hold those responsible accountable.